-Trademark is an alphabet, a phrase, or an expression which the company utilizes for the identification of other individuals’ goods or services other than their own.
+A trademark is an alphabet, a phrase, or an expression that the company utilises for the identification of other individuals’ goods or services other than their own.
 It represents origin, reputation, and quality.
 Trademark registration gives juridical protection against third-party abuse and for determining the origin of the goods or service.

 1. Perform a Trademark Search